mcdonc/web3/web3.rst

                        within the environment as an already
                        URL-decoded string.
 This is the original
                        URL-encoded value derived from the request URI.
+                       If the server cannot provide this value, it must omit it from the environ.

 ``web3.path_info``     The non-URL-decoded ``PATH_INFO`` value.
                        Through a historical inequity, by virtue of the